dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Mediator"></a>Mediator
 * Motivation

-Imagine that we need to develop flight simulator.
+Imagine that we need to develop a flight simulator.
 Our flight simulator will have base artifacts, like airport and aircraft.
-Aircraft can take off from the airport, fly in the sky and land to the airport.
+An aircraft can take off from the airport, fly in the sky and land on the airport.

-Imagine a scenario when one particular aircraft is landing to an airport, how that aircraft will be sure that other aircrafts are not trying to land on same airport at same time ?
-It is obvious that our aircraft can't to talk to each aircraft which are in the sky at the moment.
+Imagine a scenario when one particular aircraft is landing on the airport: how can that aircraft be sure that the other aircrafts are not trying to land on the same airport at the same time?
+It is obvious that our aircraft can't talk to each and every aircraft which is currently approaching the airport.

-Better approach would be that we introduce a mediator, which is "man in the middle" and aircrafts will talk only to mediator.
+A better approach would be to introduce a mediator, which is a "man in the middle", meaning that all the aircrafts will communicate only with the mediator.
-The task of ensuring safe operations of the aircrafts falls on air traffic controllers which are mediators.
+The task of ensuring the safe operations of the aircrafts belongs to air traffic controllers, who are mediators.
-They must coordinate the movements of the aircrafts, keep them at safe distances from each other, direct them during takeoff and landing from airports, direct them around bad weather and ensure that traffic flows smoothly with minimal delays.
+They must coordinate the movements of all the aircrafts, keep them at safe distances from each other, direct them during takeoff and landing, direct them around bad weather and ensure that the air traffic flows smoothly with minimal delays.

-The explained solution is Mediator pattern.
-Mediator pattern, defines an object that controls how a set of objects interacts.
+The example above is a Mediator pattern.
+The Mediator pattern defines an object that controls how a set of objects interacts.

 * Story

-Radio Taxi is an example of the Mediator pattern.
+A Radio Taxi is an example of the Mediator pattern.
-Taxi drivers communicate with the Mediator(Radio Taxi Call Center), rather than with each other.
+The taxi drivers communicate with the Mediator (Radio Taxi Call Center), rather than with each other.

-When customer needs a taxi, he calls Radio Taxi Call Center.
+When a customer needs a taxi, he calls the Radio Taxi Call Center.
-All taxis have a GPS unit which tells where the taxi is present right now, also there is a central information system which tells which taxi is available to serve the customer.
+All taxis have GPS units, which tell the Radio Taxi Call Center the taxis' current locations; there is also a central information system, which tells which taxi is currently available to serve the customer.
-The call center will contact the available taxi nearest to customer’s location and send them to serve the customer.
+The call center will contact the available taxi nearest to customer’s location and send it to serve the customer.

 * Image